-Conveniently located and easily accessible from US-52, Pilot Mountain is more than 2400 feet above sea level peaking above its neighbors at approximately 1400 feet and is visible for miles from Highway 52.
+Conveniently located and easily accessible from US-52, Pilot Mountain is more than 2400 feet above sea level peaking above its neighbors at approximately 1400 feet, and is visible for miles from Highway 52.
 This fantastic spectacle has served as a navigational landmark for hundreds of years.
 Although connected, the Mountain consists of two pinnacles.
-Visible from the main highway, the first is Big Pinnacle, the highest point with the peak of the mountain exposing bare rock walls with a tree covered summit.
-The second is Little Pinnacle, located just below Big Pinnacle providing a large open area for tourist, hiker, and photographers to observe and photograph the mountain.
+Visible from the main highway, the first is Big Pinnacle, the highest point with the mountain’s peak exposing bare rock walls with a tree-covered summit.
+The second is Little Pinnacle, located just below Big Pinnacle providing a large open area for tourists, hikers, and photographers to observe and photograph the mountain.
 The image above was captured from the perspective of Little Pinnacle.
-Pilot Mountain is the home of countless trails and endless opportunities to capture an fantastic open vista.
+Pilot Mountain is the home of countless trails and endless opportunities to capture a fantastic open vista.
 Camping is also available in designated areas.
 Additionally, if so inclined, a skilled climber may opt to scale to the summit of Pilot Mountain to capture a rare and stunning vista.
 Take a moment and tour my other images of Pilot Mountain.
 Visit my gallery on Fine Art America.

 Beautiful scene and perspective.